 Black Manta appears in several episodes of this series, making his first appearance in "The Water Beast."
-He is referred to only as Manta.
+Strangely, he is only known as "Manta," and his suit's color is olive rather than black.
 Ted Knight reprises the role.

 Black Manta appears as a member of the Secret Society in several episodes of this series, making his first major appearance in "To Another Shore."
-He is referred to as Devil Ray throughout.
+Because Black Manta was declared off-limits due to being tied up in a potential live-action Aquaman series, the character was instead referred to as Devil Ray.
 He is voiced by Michael Beach.

 Black Manta appears in the episode "But Not In That Way" as part of a Shawshank Redemption parody.
 He is voiced by Tom Kane.

 Black Manta appears in the episode "Evil Under the Sea!" as an assassin hired by Orm to kill Aquaman.
 He appears in several other episodes as an antagonist.
+A heroic parallel version of Black Manta from the Injustice Syndicate's Earth also appeared in "Deep Cover for Batman!"
 He is voiced by Kevin Michael Richardson.

 Black Manta, referred to as Manta, makes a cameo appearance in the episode "Prophecy," during which he is assigned by Toyman to kill Aquaman.
 His actor is uncredited.